irenealgi/irenealegre.com/about.md

 After spending two years doing B2B Marketing at [Onfido](https://onfido.com/){:target="_blank"}, I made the decision to focus on how users experience a product rather than whether they will eventually buy it – or not.
 UX design is about understanding user and business needs in equal measure, and finding a middle-ground between the two.

 I enjoy solving problems and coming up with universal solutions that will stand the test of time and will make sense to as many users as possible.
+My design process is guided by a bit of user research, a pinch of common sense, a few [design heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/){:target="_blank"} and lots of testing and iterating.

 I thrive in environments that evolve and adapt quickly, and I’m not afraid to learn new things, start using new tools and take on board new projects – if anything, that makes me the happiest employee on Earth.